Wiggle Wiggle (Ronnie Sessions song)

 "Wiggle Wiggle" is a song by Ronnie Sessions from his eponymous debut album, released in the fall of 1976.
 It was the first of four charting singles from the LP.

 "Wiggle Wiggle" reached number 16 on the U.S. Billboard Country chart.
 On the Cash Box Country chart it spent two weeks at number 10.
-It did somewhat better in Canada, where it spent six months on the charts, peaking at number 9 for two weeks.
+It performed even better in Canada, where it remained on the charts for six months, peaking at number 9 for two weeks.